Multi-level classroom issues

-This is a gift of a simple play skit.
+Here is a perfect tool for a multi-level classroom.
+It improves speaking fluency and confidence and bonds pupils in all classrooms.
+So please try this gift of a simple play skit.
 Use it with 2 to 15 children.
-If you have more than 15 kids in your class, please divide them into smaller groups and head each group one of your best students as the team leader.
+That said, if you have more than 15 kids in your class, please divide them into smaller groups and make your best students team leaders.

 Dana Perez, Jilin, China says:

-Here you may download a free play script for beginners.
-This script is very simple and repetitive.
-Give the best student the role of the bus driver.
-Add extra lines for all the students who can cope with more, and keep the basic script for the bulk of the class.
+Here you may download a free play script for beginners, although you may adapt it to higher levels.
+The script below is simple and repetitive and suitable for complete beginners.
+That said, it’s best to give the best student the role of the bus driver.
+Of course, you may add extra lines for all the students who can cope with more, and keep the basic script for the bulk of the class.

 Adapt it to the level you need!
-If you need help with that, please see the comments just below this blog.
-Ask me any questions there, or email me!
+Please see the comments just below this blog if you need help.
+Feel free to ask me any questions there, or email me!

 I’ll be glad to help.